Michelle Weber, Editor in Chief

 Catherine is a digital editor and audience strategist based in Austin, Texas.
 She’s also Pipe Wrench’s co-founder and director of sustainability.
 She specializes in working across departments and making up situational bridge titles.
 Catherine used to be head of audience at Longreads, which she also made up.
 Do you work at a bank?
 Then she’s the publisher.
 Are you an attorney?
 This was all Michelle’s idea, and Catherine has never heard of her.

 Danielle is a Memphis-born writer.
 Her work has appeared in Bookforum, the New York Times Book Review, the Criterion Channel, Longreads and more.
-Currently, she’s the managing editor of Oxford American, and Pipe Wrench’s editor-at-large, helping assemble great lineups for each issue and being the smartest person we know.
+Currently, she’s the managing editor of Oxford American, and a Pipe Wrench editor-at-large, helping assemble great lineups for each issue and being the smartest person we know.

 Soraya is a writer in Toronto, Canada, who’s contributed to the Atlantic, the New York Times Magazine, Hazlitt, The Walrus, and lots of others.
 She’s the author of In My Humble Opinion: My So-Called Life, and has been a columnist at Longreads and entertainment editor at Time Out Dubai, AOL Canada, and the New York Daily News.
-Now she’s our culture editor.
+Now she’s an editor-at-large here.
 She has more opinions than anyone else, and remarkably, they’re all correct.

 Matt is a New York-based freelance writer with work in Deadspin, the Washington Post, Inside Hook, Bleacher Report, the New York Times, and Longreads (among other publications).
 He’s also the most thorough fact checker who has ever been or will be, leaving no nuance unexamined, not even the boring ones, which is why he’s our chief of facts.